jrief/django-formset/docs/source/renderers.rst

 	    # form fields as above

-When rendered in a Bootstrap-5 environment, that form may look like
+When rendered in a Bootstrap-5 environment, that form will look like

 .. image:: _static/address-form.png
   :width: 560